Young Carer Grant

 If you are not a UK citizen or if you’re a UK citizen who has been living abroad you may not be able to get the grant unless you are ordinarily resident in Scotland and at least one of the following:

 - are 'habitually resident' in the UK, the Channel Islands, the Isle of Man, the European Economic Area (EEA) or Switzerland.
 This is a legal test which is used to see whether some people are entitled to claim benefits.
-You are likely to be habitually resident in a country if it is the place that you have chosen to live for the time being
+You are likely to be habitually resident in a country if it is the place that you have chosen to live for the time being, find out more about being habitually resident.

 - are a refugee